Sunny Brook Farm Quarter Horses

 to Kid, Whizlin Dixie, who has won

-NRHA money, has her AQHA Open and Amateur ROM, and qualified
+NRHA money, has 145 AQHA points, and qualified for 21 AQHA

-Another 2009 full sister, Coastal Pearl, is a NRHA money earner and AQHA point earner..
+Another 2009 full sister, Coastal Pearl, is a NRHA earner pf over $2600 and AQHA Open and Amateur ROMs..

 In 2001, Becky went back to Hilldale farms, and bought a 2 yr old daughter of Nu Chex to Cash, their "up and coming" senior stallion.
 Nu Centerfold Girl (aka Miss June) proved her pedigree and carried Becky to multiple AQHA and NRHA wins in both Amateur and Rookie classes.
 With very limited showing in AQHA classes, Miss June finished her superior in reining, qualified 4 out of 5 years for the AQHA World show, and is now a sucessful youth horse in Texas.